IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 This is the actual Data as specified by the AUX channel transaction syntax in the VESA DisplayPort (DP) Standard.
-It is preceded by a one-byte field indicating whether the Data was sent from the Sink (e.g. a display) or from the Source (e.g. a graphics card).
+It is preceded by a one-octet field indicating whether the Data was sent from the Sink (e.g. a display) or from the Source (e.g. a graphics card).

 ### Packet Type EVENT